-Q. How many people can be in one Short-Term Rental property?
+Q: How many people can be in one Short-Term Rental?

 Q: I am from outside of Fort Erie.
 Can I still come to the beach?

 A: Yes.
-After Labour Day of this year (i.e. September 6, 2021), beachgoers will not be required to present a Beach pass in order to access Bay Beach.
-Information on the 2022 Beach Season will be provided at a later date.
+After Labour Day of this year (i.e. September 5, 2022), beachgoers will not be required to present a Beach pass in order to access Bay Beach.

-Q. Can we put a tent on the property for other guests to stay in?
+Q: Can we put a tent and/or trailer on the property for other guests to stay in?